 What do you think makes Letaka different to other safari operations in Botswana?

 Wow!
 I am going to have to give you the short version!
 First and foremost the guides.
 Your guide on an African safari is everything.
-The continuity of having the same guide for your 10 day wilderness adventure is one of the unique selling points of mobile safaris as the guide can gradually unveil nature’s secrets and build a wonderful story, relating behaviour you are seeing on your final day to a point made on the first day.
+The continuity of having the same guide for your 10-day wilderness adventure is one of the unique selling points of mobile safaris as the guide can gradually unveil nature’s secrets and build a wonderful story, relating behavior you are seeing on your final day to a point made on the first day.
 Having a phenomenal guide enhances this advantage a hundredfold.
-Letaka Safaris owns and operates Okavango Guiding School, Botswana’s premiere guide training institution and this gives our guides unrivalled exposure to top-level training.
+Letaka Safaris owns and operates Okavango Guiding School, Botswana’s premiere guide training institution and this gives our guides unrivaled exposure to top-level training.
 There are many companies out there that claim to have the best guides but we are proud to say ours have the skills and the papers to prove it!

 The company is a family run business with a heritage in wildlife and conservation that spans more than a century.
 The company is large enough to cater for the needs of our agents and provide first world service and support and yet still small enough to care about the experience of each individual guests.
 The directors are of the most qualified guides in Africa and are still involved with the safaris in the wilderness guiding, training and inspiring staff and innovating better ways to do what we do.